MurmurationsNetwork/MurmurMapsConsumer/README.md

 ## Overview

 This project functions as a Consumer within the MurmurMaps architecture.
-Its primary responsibility is to asynchronously handle long-running background tasks—such as cluster creation, node updates, and bulk node status updates—by consuming messages from Cloudflare Queues.
+Its primary responsibility is to asynchronously handle long-running background tasks—such as cluster creation, node updates and bulk node status updates by consuming messages from Cloudflare Queues.

 This consumer solves several critical problems: